awadyafai20-jpg/zero-trust-2025/README.md

-This runs the included test suite against the Rego policy using the sample data in `test-scenarios/` — you can inspect exactly what's being Evaluate and see the pass/fail output yourself.
+This runs the included test suite against the Rego policy using the sample data in `test-scenarios/` — you can inspect exactly what's being evaluated and see the pass/fail output yourself.

 ## Test results